siandav/lbg_incubation_delegates/Sprint_preparation/readme.md

 ### what to do if youve done everything else?

-IF you find yourelf with time to spare, why not spend some time on [Codewars](https://www.codewars.com/), trying out your SQL and Python coding skills ?
+If you find yourelf with time to spare, why not spend some time on [Codewars](https://www.codewars.com/), trying out your SQL and Python coding skills ?